Ellen Handler Spitz: International media and teaching

-Spitz' academic work often concerns current events as well as books and subjects that appear in popular culture.
+Spitz's academic work often concerns current events as well as books and subjects that appear in popular culture.
 For instance, following the death of famed children's author Maurice Sendak, National Public Radio interviewed Spitz for her insights on his life and enduring influence.
 Another example is her 2011 interview about The Wonderful Wizard of Oz and its 1939 film adaption on Australian Broadcasting Corporation's The Book Show.

 Ellen Handler Spitz, as of April, 2020, has received the title of Professor Emerita in the Humanities from the University of Maryland (UMBC).
 Ongoing since 2019, she is a Senior Lecturer in the Directed Studies Program at Yale University.
 In addition, Spitz has taught in programs for gifted youth and in university settings that include Barnard College, New York University, Rutgers University, Stanford University, and the Hebrew University of Jerusalem.

 Books

 Drawing on her early experience as an artist, Ellen Handler Spitz then went on to establish her writing career by exploring the arts psychologically and by examining their relationship to childhood.
-Her work ranges topically from painting and sculpture to observations on ancient Greek drama and children's literature, but it always concerns the triumvirate of art, psychology, and childhood.
+Her work ranges topically from painting and sculpture to observations on ancient Greek drama and children's literature, but it always concerns the intersection of art, psychology, and childhood.

-Spitz's closely argued book, Art and Psyche, explores the relations between art and mind by using psychoanalytic thought.
-It uniquely demonstrates how three major models follow the history of ideas --- in art and literary criticism, in philosophical aesthetics, and in the development of psychoanalytic theory.
+Spitz's closely argued book Art and Psyche explores the relations between art and mind by using psychoanalytic thought.
+It uniquely demonstrates how three major models follow the history of ideas in art and literary criticism, in philosophical aesthetics, and in the development of psychoanalytic theory.
 Spitz's models are: the relations between an artist's life and work, the work of art itself, and the relations between a work of art and its audience or beholders.
 To illustrate her theoretical discussion, Spitz draws on a wide variety of art forms, including painting, sculpture, literature, music, and dance.
 Art and Psyche is read on college campuses both in the US and abroad and has been translated into Italian, Chinese, and Serbian.

-Image and Insight examines the strenuous paradox of looking within and outward at the same time.
+Image and Insight examines the paradox of looking within and outward at the same time.
 Spitz's metaphor for this project is Teiresias, the blind seer of ancient Greece, and she works psychologically with a wide swath of subjects including 1970s NYC subway car graffiti, a 1987 exhibition of African sculpture, a composition of postmodern music, and paintings by a schizophrenic child, among others.